fastify/fastify-kafka/README.md

 })
  ```

-for more examples please take a look at the [examples directory](./examples)
+For more examples on how to use this plugin you can take a look at the [examples directory](./examples).

 ### API
 This module exposes the following APIs: